Kontent/Atomic/README.md

 Left body | Right body
 Below body
 Footer

+If you are moving from the Protostar template, just enable the setting to activate the positions and it'll be a seamless switch.

 Atomic also contains ways you can add your own custom CSS using a file or directly into the configuration.
 You can also add custom page code and your Google Analytics ID.